shakeer-linux/ansible/Ansible-Installation-Guide.md

 ## AD-HOC

 Ad-hoc commands in Ansible allow you to execute simple tasks at the command line against one or all of your hosts.
-MORE: How to Integrate Ansible and DSC.

 An ad-hoc command consists of two parameters; the host group that defines on what machines to run the task against and the Ansible module to run.

 ***Run Some Basic AD-HOC commands here:***

-### ping
+#### ping
 ```
 root@ansilbemaster:~# ansible -m ping webserver
 192.168.11.51 | success >> {
     "changed": false,
     "ping": "pong"
 }
 root@ansilbemaster:~#
 ```

-### free
+#### free
 ```
 root@ansilbemaster:~# ansible -m shell -a 'free -m' webserver
 192.168.11.51 | success | rc=0 >>